 We narrowed down the color selection to three different blues until the client suggested adding three more.
 Using six different colors was a big decision, but the final colors went together so well that I was fully supportive.
-We originally planned the Ogee Drop on the back wall of the shower as an accent, but later decided that the entire shower and vanity wall would create more of a statement.
+We originally planned the blue fish scale tile on the back wall of the shower as an accent, but later decided that the entire shower and vanity wall would create more of a statement.

 The client was very involved in the process making this a collaboration from start to finish.
 As the building process went on in the house, new ideas and requirements arose.
 I was able to adapt each idea and fit it into the home, which lead to each room being very detailed and thought-out.

 How did the installation process go?
 Any challenges?
 Lessons learned?

 Went it came time to install the tile, we were about half way up the wall when the client decided to eliminate one of the colors.
 Our tile guys were very meticulous and were able to remove the sixth color and arrange the five remaining colors to the new pattern we wanted.
 They were able to seamlessly work around the brackets for the floating stone shower bench and exact sconce locations above the vanity.